ʻImi Hoʻōla

-A major concern of the John A. Burns School of Medicine (JABSOM) is to make medical careers possible for members of disadvantaged groups for whom such careers may seem unattainable. ʻImi Hoʻōla (Hawaiian for “those who seek to heal”) has played a major role in accomplishing JABSOM’s mission to improve health care in Hawaiʻi and the Pacific Basin by increasing the number of physicians through a 12-month educational program that addresses disadvantaged* students’ academic and social-emotional needs. ʻImi Hoʻōla’s goal is to support diversity of the physician workforce and produce physicians who demonstrate a strong commitment to practice in underserved communities in Hawaiʻi and the U.S. Affiliated Pacific Islands (e.g. American Samoa, Commonwealth of the Northern Mariana Islands (CNMI), Federated States of Micronesia, Guam, Republic of the Marshall Islands, and Republic of Palau).
+ʻImi Hoʻōla (Hawaiian for “those who seek to heal”) has played a major role in accomplishing JABSOM’s mission to improve health care in Hawaiʻi and the Pacific by increasing the number of physicians through a 12-month educational program that addresses students’ academic and professional needs. ʻImi Hoʻōla’s goal is to increase the physician workforce and produce physicians who demonstrate a strong commitment to practice in Hawaiʻi and the Pacific.

 ʻImi Hoʻōla has expanded its outreach efforts and developed partnerships with local high schools, colleges, and community-based health organizations.
-These partnerships help to create an educational pathway for disadvantaged students to enter and graduate from college and pursue medicine and allied health careers.
+These partnerships help to create an educational path for students to enter and graduate from college and pursue medicine and allied health careers.

 For more information, contact: